What are Azure Reservations?

 Resources that run in a subscription with other offer types don't receive the reservation discount.

 How is a reservation billed?

 The reservation is charged to the payment method tied to the subscription.
 If you have an Enterprise subscription, the reservation cost is deducted from your monetary commitment balance.
 When your monetary commitment balance doesn't cover the cost of the reservation, you're billed the overage.
-If you have a subscription from an individual plan with pay-as-you-go rates, the credit card you have on your account is billed immediately.
+If you have a subscription from an individual plan with pay-as-you-go rates, the credit card you have on your account is billed immediately for up-front purchases.
+Monthly payments appear on your invoice and your credit card is charged monthly.
 When you're billed by invoice, you see the charges on your next invoice.

 How reservation discount is applied